What's the latest?

-The dam raise provides storage capacity for an additional 152,000 acre-feet of water.
+The dam raise provides storage capacity for more than 157,000 acre-feet of water.
 The new capacity is owned by the Water Authority, and will be used to store water for dry years and emergencies such as an earthquake that curtails our imported water supplies.

 Workers placed the first layer of concrete for the foundation of the dam raise in September 2011.
 The new dam rose swiftly, reaching the top of the existing dam in May 2012, and its full height just four months later.
 Additional work will continue at the reservoir through 2015 to construct a new marina and replace a portion of the reservoir bypass pipeline.

 The City of San Diego has continued to operate the San Vicente Reservoir during construction to supply its customers, and owns its original 90,000 acre-feet of storage capacity.
 The two agencies will share the cost of operating the expanded reservoir.
 The Water Authority and the City of San Diego are coordinating to set an opening date for San Vicente Reservoir, which is expected in late 2015.
 More details will follow when the date is announced.

 The San Vicente Dam Raise is the largest project of the Emergency Storage Project, a system of reservoirs, interconnected pipelines, and pumping stations designed to make water available to the San Diego region in the event of an interruption in imported water deliveries.

 Web Cam Shows Progress at San Vicente Dam